Salem's Seven: Ultimate Marvel

 In issue #56, it is revealed that the group are one being: a creature known as the Dragon-of-Seven that can separate into multiple forms.
 As a single entity, the Dragon-of-Seven takes the form of Agatha Harkness.
-The Dragon-of-Seven poses as Harkness in order to make the Fantastic Four doubt how they work as a team, and as the Seven so that they would doubt even further, as part of a plot to kidnap the Human Torch, to force him to explode, and give birth to more just like him.
-The Dragon-of-Seven is killed when the Invisible Woman finds a way to reverse the heat waves, so that the Dragon-of-Seven, in the form of the Seven, explodes instead.
+The Dragon-of-Seven poses as Harkness and Salem's Seven to make the Fantastic Four doubt their effectiveness as a team, but is killed in battle by Invisible Woman.